tgenman/STEM_vault/notes/math/Fractal.md

   - "[[Recursion]]"
   - "[[Complex numbers C]]"
 ---

+as Mandelbrot wrote it, is a shape whose "Hausdorff dimension" is greater than its "topological dimenion".

+- Fractals are shapes with a non-integer dimension.
-A fractal is a pattern where similar patterns appear at all smaller scales as you zoom in.
+- A fractal is a pattern where similar patterns appear at all smaller scales as you zoom in.

 ### Examples:
 - [[Mandelbrot set]]